cuba-platform/dashboard-chart-addon/README.md

 ## Usage

-Component provides charts widget for dashboards.
+Component provides chart widget for dashboards.
 Chart can be configured as report in Reports browser.

 ![chart-widget.png](img/chart-widget.png)